WHO WE ARE

 Federica Iaccino

-Since 2012, Federica has been supporting the European Metals Chemicals Management team on all REACH-related activities impacting the non-ferrous metals sector.
+Since 2012, Federica has been supporting the European Metals Health, Environment and Chemicals team on all REACH-related activities impacting the non-ferrous metals sector.

 She is also involved in developing appropriate scientific methodologies for the assessment of complex inorganic substances.